john-cd/rust_howto/bk/drafts/categories/rendering_graphics-api/gpu_abstraction_layers.md

 ### See also

-- `web-sys`: Web bindings, used for WebGPU in the browser
+- `web-sys`: Web bindings, used for WebGPU in the browser.

 ## Related Topics